kumatheworld/HiLo/README.md

 $> sim -bw S3 HT -wojk
 <br>
-Run sim beginning with 3 of Spades and 10 of Heart in this order(without Joker).
+Run sim beginning with 3 of Spades and 10 of Hearts in this order(without Joker).

 $> sim --no-assist -win 2.4